numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

    pair: ufunc; adding new

-We finally give an example of a full ufunc, with inner loops for half-floats, floats, doubles, and long doubles.
+We finally give an example of a full ufunc, with inner loops for floats, doubles, and long doubles.
 As in the previous sections we first give the ``.c`` file and then the corresponding ``setup.py`` file.